matanr1/CTFs/Matrix2021/Reversing/Hatter/hatter.md

   return &DAT_00405060 + local_20 * 0x10;
 }
 ```
-2. build script in python to simulate the the decryption
+2. Build script in python to simulate the the decryption
 ```python
 messgae_size=16
 with open('buffer','rb') as f: